Easy recipe for canning any type of beets – with step-by-step instructions for DIY success: Pickled Candy Cane Beets.

 But truth-be-told, I didn’t can a thing last summer.
 My excuse was that it was a long, hot, pregnant summer.
-(Baby #4 was born in September so I was BIG in the summer of 2012.)
+(Baby #4 was born in September so I was BIG last summer.)
 But I think I just got too lazy to bring the big ol’ canner up from the basement.
 (However I know Mom and Grandma certainly didn’t stop canning while pregnant or because the canner was down a few steps!)
 So I promised myself that this summer I would can again.

 And then my master gardener mother-in-law gave me all these beautiful candy cane baby beets.